dotnet/pinvoke/CONTRIB.md

 ### Project structure

- * One class library (or two, with a Shared Project between them) and NuGet package per P/Invoke'd DLL.
+ * One class library (or two, with a Shared Project between them, when portable and desktop are targets) and NuGet package per P/Invoke'd DLL.
  * Types, enums, and constants defined in common Windows header files should be defined in the PInvoke.Windows.Core project.